Mindgreppers/lifemaker_web/content/_index.md

 ### Our approach to self-family-social transformation

-Our families live by a way of Life [based on a Universal Value System](/values) and [a systematic approach](/post/approach).
-Our member families live by fulfilling each other cooperatively and complimentarily.
+Our families live by [a Universal Value based Way of Life](/values) and [a system and order based approach](/post/approach).
+We live by fulfilling each other cooperatively and complimentarily.
 We welcome families, couples (and occasionally individuals) from any background, given they are indeed curious to understand reality as-it-is and ready to commit to living and growing with us that way.

 > Have a look at [the proposed blueprint](/post/approach) for our approach.

 ## What's happening?
+- Our members took time to understand Life in an objective way.
+Now we are gathering steam and sharing the same with the larger world.
 - **7 day workshop in English and Hindi - June 1 - 15th in Dharamsala, HP, India.
 Coordinators: Pavitar Chaudhary, Bhawesh Asgar & Ayush Ghai.
 Contact us to register as family**
 - Evolving the [blueprint for Lifemaker model](/post/approach) and the workshop content material
   - Evolving the family package with help from [Madhyastha Darshan](http://madhyasth-darshan.info/) and [Saadho](http://saadhosangha.org/)